 The good news is that just because you have morning sickness with one pregnancy, doesn’t mean you will have it with your next pregnancy.
 The bad news is, the same is true for the opposite (if your pregnancy is morning-sickness-free, that doesn’t mean you won’t get sick with your next pregnancy).

 Pregnant and exhausted?
 Learn how I finally started getting some sleep during my pregnancy, here!

 How to prevent morning sickness

-There are a few things you can try to prevent your morning sickness.
+If morning sickness hasn’t hit you yet, you’re probably not so interested in pregnancy nausea relief, you’re more interested in what causes morning sickness, and how you can prevent it from hitting you.
+There are a few things you can do to try and prevent morning sickness.
 But remember – every pregnancy is different.
-Just because something worked for one mama’s pregnancy doesn’t mean it will work for yours.
+Just because something worked for one mama’s pregnancy doesn’t mean it will work for yours (unfortunately).

 If you try one of these ways to prevent morning sickness and find it doesn’t work for you, move on to the next until you find something that does work for your pregnancy.
-And if all else fails and NONE of these work to prevent morning sickness for you, you can find out how to STOP morning sickness further down in this post.
+And if all else fails and NONE of these morning sickness prevention tactics work for you, you can find out how to stop morning sickness further down in this post.